Valdes-Tresanco-MS/AMDock/README.md

 -unzip the *.zip file<br>
 -execute `./install.sh` and follow instructions

-*if `./install.sh` is not running, change the execution permissions.
+*If `./install.sh` is not running, change the execution permissions.
 To do this press `right click > permissions > Allow execute this file as a program`*